 Varoujan Gorjian (Jet Propulsion Laboratory, Pasadena CA)

+Submitted March 7, 2014

 Abstract

-Members of the Spitzer Infrared Excess (SIRXS) team intend to isolate the Infrared Excess (IRXS) sources in the newly released Spitzer Enhanced Imaging Products catalog (SEIP).
+Members of the SEIP Infrared Excess (SIRXS) team intend to isolate the Infrared Excess (IRXS) sources in the newly released Spitzer Enhanced Imaging Products catalog (SEIP).
 Although Spitzer’s original cryogenic mission acquired images of roughly 42 million point sources, most of these were incidental and never targeted for research.
 The SEIP archive has, therefore, recorded millions of never before studied objects that just happened to be in the same field of view as those objects specifically selected for research.
 This project intends to examine and cull all these data, isolating previously unknown IRXS candidates.
 There are three criteria.
 First, we will consider only those objects with signal to noise ratios (SNR) of at least 10 to 1, or ten sigma.
 Second, each source must satisfy this standard in all of the following five wavelengths: 3.6, 4.5, 5.8, 8 and 24 micrometers (µm).
 This reduced list of roughly one million sources will be analyzed by spreadsheet, using color-color ratios to identify our infrared candidates.
 Images of each potential IRXS source will then be examined by a team member to eliminate any obvious faulty images or misidentified IRXS sources.
-We currently have no expectation of what proportion of the one million sources (from the initial culling) will remain on the final list, as this is the first work resulting in statistical estimates of such a probability.
+We currently have no expectation of what proportion of the one million sources (from the initial culling) will remain on the final list, as this is the first work resulting in statistical estimates of such a probability for the Spitzer archive.
 Ultimately we will use color-magnitude diagrams to differentiate our list into categories based on type of source.
 Our hope is that this SIRXS catalog will become an important resource for future researchers.

 Background

 A variety of astronomical sources have been shown to produce the phenomenon known as infrared excess.
 In cases of infrared excess, the characteristic blackbody spectral distribution is evident at shorter wavelengths, but the curve exhibits a noticeable increase in the infrared.
 Many spectral energy distributions exhibiting infrared excess are well approximated by the superposition of two blackbody curves corresponding to sources with different temperatures.
-Infrared excess has been used to identify potential targets of study since the discovery of a circumstellar shell around Vega by its infrared excess [Auman et al 1984].
-There are four main categories of sources likely to exhibit excess infrared: young stars, evolved low- to intermediate-mass stars, active galactic nuclei (AGN), and interacting galaxies (ULIRGs).
+Infrared excess has been used to identify potential targets of study from large surveys since the discovery of a circumstellar shell around Vega by its infrared excess [Auman et al 1984].
+There are four main categories of sources likely to exhibit excess infrared: young stars, evolved low- to intermediate-mass stars, active galactic nuclei (AGN), and interacting galaxies (e.g. ULIRGs).
 All four share the combination of a central source of energy with reprocessing by surrounding dust.

 1. Young stars:

 Young stellar objects (YSOs) may be embedded in a circumstellar envelope or disc of primordial dust not yet expelled, or by a debris field caused by the collision of forming protoplanets.
 In either case, the surrounding material is heated by the star or protostar and the target may be expected to exhibit excess infrared.
+[Mendoza and Eugenio 1966]